OwensCode/toggl-air/README.md

   -h, --help  show this help message and exit
 ```

+## Toggl Credentials

+See `.env-example` for Toggl configuration settings.
+Copy the file to `.env` and edit it to update
+the values with your personal settings, as per the comments in the file.

 ## Configuration

 Round and group values with different settings, in case you need to report time into different